PolyhedralDev/TerraWiki/pages/guides/configuration/Config-Development-Introduction.md

 #### Accessing Console

 Once you have enabled debug mode, you should also ensure you have access to your console.
-Again this will be dependent on the platform you're running Terra on, as well as the launcher or wrapper you start it from.
+Again, this will be dependent on the platform you're running Terra on, as well as the launcher or wrapper you start it from.
 We won't be covering how to find the console on every platform as that is outside the scope of this guide.

 <details>
 <summary><u>Mojang Minecraft Launcher</u></summary>